 “For instance, I NEVER use chemistry,” he continued.
 His train of thought was interrupted by the promise of dessert as the delicious sweetness of a freshly-baked apple pie and a large pot of coffee were brought to the middle of the table.

-A food scientist would immediately identify the irony at this cookout: Grilled steak, baked delicacies, beer, and coffee are all made possible through a chemical reaction called the “Maillard reaction.”
+A food scientist would immediately identify the irony at this cookout: Grilled steak, baked delicacies, beer, and coffee are all made possible because of chemistry; specifically, through a chemical reaction called the “Maillard reaction.”
 Continue reading “The Maillard Reaction: A Taste of Food Chemistry”

 Editor’s Note: This is Part II of Ben Marcus’ series on the science of sugar.
 For Part I, click here.